 Tooth decay can be treated with standard restorations, including fillings or dental crowns.
 If you have developed gum disease, your dentist may refer you to a periodontist, which is a dentist who specializes in treating gum issues.
 Infection in the tooth’s interior can sometimes be treated with antibiotics.
 In more advanced cases, you might require a root canal treatment to remove the infected tissue and fully restore the tooth.

-Contact our office at Parker Read Dental to schedule your next appointment with us!
+Contact our office at Parker-Nickolas-Read Dental to schedule your next appointment with us!